habinez/redshift-immersionday-labs/content/lab3/distributing_and_sorting.md

 GROUP BY c_mktsegment;
 ```

 12. Analyze the performances of each query.
 This query gets the 3 last queries ran against the database.
 The results go up to around 75% query time improvement with the right distribution, sort and compression schemes (orders_v1 vs orders_v2).
-The ALL distribution (v3) should really be used only if a dimension table cannot be collocated with the fact table or other important joining tables, you can improve query performance significantly by distributing the entire table to all of the nodes.
-Using ALL distribution multiplies storage space requirements and increases load times and maintenance operations, so you should weigh all factors before choosing ALL distribution.
-(The numbers will vary depending on the cluster topology)

 ```sql
 SELECT query, TRIM(querytxt) as SQL, starttime, endtime, DATEDIFF(microsecs, starttime, endtime) AS duration